AeroMAPS/AeroMAPS/docs/books/documentation_impacts.md

 reliable detailed financial data to recalibrate the cost model made this limitation necessary.

-For non-energy DOC, average costs per aircraft type (regional jet, single aisle aircraft on short and medium range routes and long-range), per Available Seat Kilometre (ASK) are used as a starting point.
+For non-energy DOC, average costs per aircraft type (regional jet, single-aisle aircraft on short and medium-range routes and long-range), per Available Seat Kilometre (ASK) are used as a starting point.
 Their evolution is modelled using two different possibilities, like aircraft efficiency.
 Either simple models implement an annual, category-wide evolution in non-energy DOCs, or bottom-up fleet renewal models are used with discrete DOC values for each aircraft introduced.